highchair/artinruins-com/_property/jewish-orphanage-miriam-hospital.md

 [The Miriam Hospital is celebrating its 100 year anniversary](https://www.miriam100.org/) with a fundraising campaign.

-Demolition preparations are underway in the summer of 2025 and mark the start of a three year phased plan.
+Demolition occurred in early 2025. the site is now cleared for construction of the new wing.

 ### History